arklumpus/sMap/Readme.md

 In the Release folder and in the appropriate subfolder for the target platform you selected, you will find the compiled program.

 If you receive an error about permissions being denied, try typing `chmod +x BuildAll.sh` first.

+### Creating the installers

+To create the installers, you will need a Windows machine with Visual Studio to create the Windows and Linux packages, and a macOS machine to create the macOS package.

+After building the sMap release, open a Developer Command Prompt in the sMap source code folder, and type:

+	BuildBinaries-Win-x64 "path/to/certificate.pfx" "certificate_password"
+	bash -c ./BuildBinaries-Linux-x64.sh

+These commands will create the installer for Windows and Linux, which will be placed in the `Binary` folder.
+To create the Windows installer, you need to supply a code-signing certificate in PFX or P12 format, together with the associated password.
+Such a certificate can be obtained (for a fee) from a [certificate authority](https://docs.microsoft.com/en-us/windows-hardware/drivers/dashboard/get-a-code-signing-certificate) or can be a self-signed certificate.

+You should now move to the macOS machine.
+To sign the app and the installer on macOS, you will need an Apple "Developer ID Application" certificate and a "Developer ID Installer" certificate, as well as an Apple ID and an app-specific password (which can be generated from the Apple ID page).

+On the macOS machine, open a terminal in the folder where you have extracted the sMap source code and type:

+	./BuildBinaries-Mac-x64.sh "<Developer ID Application Identity>" "<Developer ID Installer Identity>" "<Apple ID>" "<app-specific password>"

+Where `<Developer ID Application Identity>` and `<Developer ID Installer Identity>` are the names of the certificates in your keychain (e.g. `"Developer ID Application: John Smith"`).
+This should create, sign and notarize the installers for macOS in the Binary folder.

 ## Licence
 See the [sMap manual](https://github.com/arklumpus/sMap/raw/master/sMap.pdf) for licensing information.